 Georgia Law-Leuven Global Governance Summer School, July 2020

-The Dean Rusk International Law Center at the University of Georgia School of Law and the Leuven Centre for Global Governance Studies at the University of Leuven are proud to partner in presenting the 2017 Global Governance Summer School.
+The Dean Rusk International Law Center at the University of Georgia School of Law and the Leuven Centre for Global Governance Studies at the University of Leuven are proud to partner in presenting the 2020 Global Governance Summer School.
 Core events, including an expert conference, will take place on the beautiful campus of the University of Leuven (below), one of Europe’s premier research institutions, during July (precise dates will be announced soon).

-Georgia Law students will join at Leuven a target audience of: advanced students in international law, international relations, international political economy, and international and European studies; and practitioners and policy experts who wish to update their knowledge on developments in global governance and international law.
-Registration for non-Georgia Law students is available here; Georgia Law students may seek further information by contacting Kathleen A. Doty, Director, Dean Rusk Interantional Law Center, at email@example.com.
+At Leuven, Georgia Law students will join a target audience of: advanced students in international law, international relations, international political economy, and international and European studies; and practitioners and policy experts who wish to update their knowledge on developments in global governance and international law.
+Registration for non-Georgia Law students will be available soon; Georgia Law students may seek further information by contacting Kathleen A. Doty, Director, Dean Rusk Interantional Law Center, at email@example.com.

 Global Governance Summer School, Leuven, Belgium

 Through lectures, discussions, and group projects, students will explore global governance – how state, regional, and international legal regimes, plus individuals, corporations, intergovernmental and nongovernmental organizations, networks, and other non-state actors, interact.
 A range of global challenges will be discussed, and topics may include trade and sustainable development, peace and security, trafficking and other crimes, intellectual property, the environment, human rights and the rule of law, and migration.

 The full program is forthcoming.
 Students will participate in several days of classroom instruction, and a professional development trip in Brussels, including institution and law firm visits.

 Students who complete the School of Global Governance will be awarded a diploma; however, no institutional or academic credit is available for participation.